Tips for coping with the picky eater in your family

 • Keep your mealtime routine.
 Your child may be tired and cranky if mealtime is later than normal.
 Being overtired can cause your child to be more reluctant to try new foods.

-If you are concerned about your child’s diet, consult with your child’s health care provider.
+If you are concerned about your child’s diet, talk with your medical provider.

 Learn more